 Durable Power of Attorney

-Power of Attorney and Durable Power of Attorney are legal tools, along with Guardianship and Conservatorship, for the delegation of decision-making authority to a third-party-usually a family member.
+Power of Attorney and Durable Power of Attorney are legal tools, along with Guardianship and Conservatorship, for the delegation of decision-making authority to a third-party-usually a family member or trusted friend.

 Powers of Attorney vs Guardianships and Conservatorships